Esri/military-features-data/test/TestExportSymbolsAll/README.md

 * Uses the ArcGIS Runtime to export an image of a symbol using the name or symbol identification code (SIDC)
 * Exports all symbols to quickly verify a symbol set
+* Exports all symbols of a particular geometry type (point, line, area)

 ## Requirements